 - 1. Log into .us with your PennKey username and password. - 2.
 Click on Settings on the left sidebar. - 3.
-This should open the Meeting settings, with Waiting Room near the top.
+Click on Meeting at the top of the settings list. - 4.
+This will open the Meeting settings, with Waiting Room near the top.